 I feel like that is the question as a diabetic.
-You can eat carbohydrates, and you have insulin which enables you to eat them, so why shouldn’t you?!
+Carbohydrates are delicious, addictive, energy providing, and you have insulin which enables you to eat them…so why on earth wouldn’t you?

 1. They are impossible to accurately measure